appsbychris/VB6-Applications/tic/README.md

 One more thing...
 As in a real game of cards, players sometimes cheat.
 Well, i have added in a secret command(well not so secret anymore) that allows players to cheat if they really really want to.
 The cheating goes undetected by other players.
 All the code is commented where it needs to be commented.
-This has gone through about 1 and a half months of beta testings, so it should be pretty bug free.
-If you find any bugs with it, leave a comment here, or email be at theendorbunker@attbi.com.
-Please leave comments here on what you think about this, or email me your thoughts at theendorbunker@attbi.com.
-Thanks.
-If you like this code, place a vote on it.
-Visit the offical site at: http://www.geocities.com/thrice_twice/index.html Thanks for looking!